Download it here, or subscribe

 and get access to my entire library!

-Note (September 20, 2019): My many thanks to the thousands of you who have read this obituary, making it the second most viewed post on my blog.
-The monster known as Louis J. Helbert, Jr. died almost exactly a year ago today.
-I only found out just last month.
-I'm not grieving him, as the hateful therapist I saw in the 90s assured that I would; if anything, I feel a tremendous sense of relief, and a deep, restful, abiding sense of victory, as though I won a terrible war.
-In many ways, I did.
+Note (November 27, 2019): My many thanks to the thousands of you who have read this obituary, making it the second most viewed post on my blog.
+The monster known as Louis J. Helbert, Jr. died September of last year.
+I only found out in August of this year.
+I'm not grieving him, as the hateful therapist I saw in the 90s assured me that I would; if anything, I feel a tremendous sense of relief, and a deep, restful, abiding sense of victory, as though I won a terrible war.
+In many very real ways, I did.

 Again, my thanks to those who have read this obituary.
-It's very much appreciated.
+It is very much appreciated.

 One of the sentences that has been grotesquely absent from my life is "I am sorry."
 It is the first sentence that must proceed from a person's mouth directly to me if I am to even begin the process of forgiving him or her.